sam43/PlungImageSearchApp/README.md

 - Navigation, ViewModel, LiveData, etc. from Jetpack components
 - SearchView and Search Query Listener to search image
 - Shared Transition between starting from gird and ends to the details page

+## Excluding bonus requirement
+- Bonus #2: <br/>
+Once on the full screen activity the user can swipe left/right to see the next/previous images.
+The reverse shared element transition should respect the current image visible on the full screen.